-Today’s Lesson: Backsolving
+Today’s Lesson: ACT Backsolving

-Well, there is a certain amount of skill to backsolving.
+You may already be doing this and asking why I’ve devoted a whole blog post to it.
+BUT.
+There’s actually a certain amount of skill to backsolving.
 It’s a little like chess.
 You can learn how to play it in five minutes, but it can take a really long time to do well.

 6x = 60 What is the value of x?

 If we plug in 8, we get 48, which is lower than sixty.
 That means answer choices A and B are also incorrect, as they also result in answers less than sixty.
 From that point we only have to backsolve D and E to realize that the correct answer is D, 10.

 Though the problems you will encounter on the ACT Math test will be significantly more difficult than ‘6x=10 What is the value of X?,’ The same trick applies in all questions where you can backsolve.

 Good question.
 As my simple example included an ‘x’ value, the short answer is some Algebra questions on the ACT Math Test.
 Pre-Algebra and Elementary Algebra may make up to 45% of the test questions.
 In a lot of these cases, you can backsolve, because backsolving works on any question where there is only a single variable.

 If there is more than one variable in the question (like algebraic equations with both X and Y), I wouldn’t recommend it.
 It’s not impossible, but you should rely on other skill sets to solve more complex algebraic equations.

 Now that you know the right way to backsolve, apply it to some ACT practice tests.
 You’ll quickly discover when backsolving is and isn’t the best way to solve a problem.
 With practice, it should become second nature.

 Happy studying, ACT scholars!
 I’ll see you next time.